GodNarcissus/DatingSim/README.md

 Do you have what it takes to win not only the game but also someone's heart?
 Take a shot at finding love in:

-A Text Based Dating Simulator
+Luna: A Text Based Dating Simulator

 (name is still in the works)